cfoellmann/translation-toolkit/readme.txt

 This plugins is released under the GPL, you can use it free of charge on your personal or commercial blog.

 = Translations =
 The german translation has been created with this plugin itself.
-Feel free to make you translation related to your native language.
+Feel free to make your translation related to your native language.
 If you have a ready to publish translation of this plugin not pre-packaged yet, please send me an email.
 I will extend the package and remark your work at Acknowledgements.